henrylevesque/AI_Assisted_Analysis_Tool/README.md

 ## Introduction

 AI Assisted Analysis Tool is an open-source, locally-run toolkit for AI-assisted text and image analysis based on Ollama.
 It supports three main workflows (text, image, Zotero abstracts) and is designed for reproducible, researcher-friendly analyses.
+The code allows researchers to run large text based datasets, image datasets, or abstracts exported from Zotero, and run flexible AI enabled analysis on each item.
+The code logic supports using any LLM from Ollama, and uses a strategy of multiple runs of each item through the LLM that are then consolidated through three main consensus modes to give the modal response across runs to account for LLM errors or hallucinations, with a confidence score based on the percentage of modal responces to total responses.
+The code optionally supports running through multiple LLM models on the same dataset and allows comparison and consensus calculation within and between models.

-See the Project Goals, License, and Citation sections for more details: [Project Goals](#project-goals) · [License](#license) · [Citation](#citation).
+See the License and Citation sections for more details: [License](#license) · [Citation](#citation).

 Key points:
 - Supported inputs: Excel, CSV, image folders, and Zotero exports.
 - Configuration: analysis scripts accept YAML or JSON config files (e.g., configs/text_analysis.yaml or configs/image_analysis.json).
-- Command-line usage: scripts also accept standard CLI arguments (example flags: --config, --model, --runs, --consensus, --output).
+- Command-line usage: scripts also accept standard CLI arguments (example flags: --config, --models, --runs, --within-model-consensus, --between-model-consensus, --output).
 Command-line arguments override config file values.
 - Defaults and precedence: built-in defaults → config file → explicit CLI arguments.

 Quick examples: